casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

     // In the named keys of the contract, add a key for the count. let named_keys = NamedKeys::new();

-    // create an Entry Point Object
+    // Create an Entry Point Object
     let mut entry_points = EntryPoints::new();

-    // add the entry point to the entry points object entry_points.add_entry_point(EntryPoint::new(
+    // Add the entry point to the entry points object entry_points.add_entry_point(EntryPoint::new(
        "call_contract_2",
        vec,